-Two words – river floating.
+Go for the scenic imagery and activities of Ozark National Scenic Riverways, it boasts of 2 spring fed rivers – Jacks Fork and the Current.
+Both have highly acclaimed for River Tubing.
 If the act of floating aimlessly in a spring-fed, cold and clear water via canoe, boat or the river tubes seems blissful to you, this is it!
-Ozark National Scenic Riverways boast of 2 spring fed rivers – Jacks Fork and the Current.
 Besides these, the park is home to hundreds of freshwater springs, caves, trails and historic sites such as Alley Mill.

-For the detail oriented folks, here is the link to know all about The Ozarks.
+For the detail oriented folks, here are more details about The Ozark.

 How to Plan your visit?